-- One-time Document Processing Fee of \$100, this is assessed around the first time a student enrolls in courses at UCSD (i.e., fall quarter Year 2).
-This fee covers all the time that UCSD staff in registration, admissions, graduate division etc. spend processing students' official papers including the AUD Forms 1 through 5 and diploma spanning students' time in the program. - 2. - 3. \$50 Advancement to Candidacy Fee (this is assessed around the beginning of Year 3) and is required of doctoral program students.
-This fee is posted to the account in October.
-Students should check their Triton accounts in October to avoid incurring late fees.
+- 1. One-time Document Processing Fee of \$100, this is assessed around the first time a student enrolls in courses at UCSD (i.e., fall quarter Year 2).
+This fee covers all the time that UCSD staff in registration, admissions, graduate division etc. spend processing students' official papers including the AUD Forms 1 through 5 and diploma spanning students' time in the program. - 2. \$50 Advancement to Candidacy Fee (this is assessed around the beginning of Year 3) and is required of all doctoral program students.
+This fee is posted to the student's UCSD account in October.
+Students should check their Triton accounts in October to avoid incurring late fees and prevent enrollment/registration holds.